Slovakia profile

 2006 April - Floods as Danube bursts banks.

-Court intervenes to end strike by doctors and nurses over pay and sell-offs in the healthcare sector.

-2006 June-July - Left-wing opposition leader Robert Fico becomes prime minister in a coalition government with Vladimir Meciar's Movement for a Democratic Slovakia and a right-wing party.
+2006 June-July - Left-wing opposition leader Robert Fico becomes prime minister in a coalition government with Vladimir Meciar's Movement for a Democratic Slovakia and another right-wing party.

-2006 October - Robert Fico announces withdrawal of Slovakia's troops in Iraq by the end of 2007.

-2007 November - Scandal involving land deals leads to firing of Farm Minister Miroslav Jurena and plunges the three-party ruling coalition into crisis.

 2007 December - Slovakia withdraws its last troops from Iraq.